-Confused whether you should consume ghee during weight loss!
+Confused about whether you should consume ghee during weight loss!
 You can consult a Truweight nutritionist for FREE.
-Just click the link and get started!

 Preparation of Ghee or Clarified Butter

 Ghee can be made from cow, buffalo, goat, or sheep milk.
 Mostly cow’s milk is used to make ghee.

 Ghee is mostly prepared by traditional methods in Indian households by clarification of milk fats.